1 Samuel 29:1–11 . . . Bible Study Summary with Videos and Questions

 We sometimes receive help from unexpected places.
 That was the case with David chapter 29 where he managed to get himself into a real jam.
 After being delivered from the hand of Saul on numerous occasions, he became weary of living like a fugitive.
 In a moment of despair, he reasoned that his only hope was to flee from Saul into the land of the Philistines.
 He was convinced that, once Saul learned where he was, he'd give up his pursuit.
 David and his 600 men, accompanied by their wives and children, found refuge in the land of the Philistines.
 David persuaded Achish, the Philistine king, to allow them to leave Gath and settle in the more remote town of Ziklag.
 From that base of operations, David staged raids against Israel's enemies.
 In each case, he deceived Achish by telling him that he'd instead raided another Israelite village or city nearby.
 To be sure that no one would be able to inform Achish of what had really happened, David intentionally killed everyone, leaving no survivors.
-He seems to have shared some of the spoils of war with King Achish (see 27:9), while also taking a share (at least on one occasion) to his Israelite brethren (see 30:26–31), the very people Achish thought David was killing off.
+He seems to have shared some of the spoils of war with King Achish (see 27:9), while also taking a share (at least on one occasion) to his Israelite brethren (30:26–31), the very people Achish thought David was killing off.
 In short, David was playing both ends against the middle.

 David seems to have gotten away with his deception.
 Suddenly things took an unexpected turn, and David appeared to be caught in that "middle."
 King Achish informed David that the Philistine commanders had joined forces to stage a massive attack against Israel.
 He then told David that he and his 600 men would have the honor of fighting with and for him.
 David unnerved us readers of chapter 28 by assuring Achish that he'd fight valiantly for the Philistines.
 He promised to show Achish his full capabilities by going into battle with him.
 Achish responded to David’s assurances by offering him what he believed to be a great reward for faithful service: a lifetime job as Achish's personal bodyguard.
 Who'd have ever imagined David, once King Saul’s armor bearer, would be appointed the bodyguard of a Philistine king?
 The author leaves us in shock at this turn of events, when he turned attention in our last discussion to King Saul and the account of his visit with the medium of Endor.
-[All of that account can be found in our Week 28 summary.]
+[All of that account can be found in last week's summary of 28:1–25.]

 The Philistine Commanders’ Fear of David (29:1–5)